 Bolivia has pledged to increase the share of renewables (including hydro) in the power mix to 79% by 2030 in its NDC.

 Interactive Chart Bolivia Share of Renewables in Electricity Production (incl hydro)

 Benefit from up to 2 000 up-to-date data series for 186 countries in Global Energy & CO2 data

 Bolivia's NDC includes the eradication of illegal deforestation by 2020 and a 3% increase of forest cover to 540 000 km2 by 2030 (+3% compared to 2010).
 Those objectives depend on the level of international cooperation and financial support to Bolivia.

-CO2 emissions from energy combustion have increased very rapidly since 2000 (around 7%/year).
-In 2018, they were over 3 times higher than in 1990 at 23 MtCO2.
-CO2 emissions per capita reached 2 tCO2/cap in 2018, which is 13% below the average for South America.
+CO2 emissions from energy combustion have increased very rapidly from 2000 to 2018 (around 7%/year) and have decreased in 2019 at 21 MtCO2, a level over 3 times higher than in 1990.
+CO2 emissions per capita reached 2 tCO2/cap in 2019, below the average for South America.